Skip to Content

 Elapsed Time Guard

-JetCard checks your actual block time against the estimated flight time:
+JetCard checks your actual block time against the estimated flight time and pro-rates the payout if you finish meaningfully faster than expected (anti-time-acceleration, anti-cheat):

 Abandoning a Flight